psychemedia/storytelling-notes/fairy-lore-in-court/carrick-witch/carrick-witch-4.md

 The defendant pleaded not guilty, and was defended by Mr. O'Donohoe.

-The complainant in the previous case is the noborions Carrick witch, whose mediumistic manifestations with the spirit world, some four years ago on behalf of a police constable, who wished to hold communication with his deceased friends, were as wonderful and remarkable as those of the renowned Home.
+The complainant in the previous case is the notorious Carrick witch, whose mediumistic manifestations with the spirit world, some four years ago on behalf of a police constable, who wished to hold communication with his deceased friends, were as wonderful and remarkable as those of the renowned Home.

 Complainant deposed that on the night in question she was out picking water cresses and on her return to her home she found the defendant with a boy, named Lar O'Donnell drinking some beer which they had sent out for, at the fire.
 At about 10 o'clock when the beer was drank she said to O'Donnell that there was no person stopping in the house but two lone women and that he should get up and go to his lodgings.
 He then took hold of the girl St. John, and commenced taking improper liberties with her when she witness interfered he hit her with his fist and knocked out one of her teeth and loosened two more.
 Witness exhibited the gap occasioned in the front of her mouth by the loss of her tooth, and in further corroboration produced the displaced tooth rolled up in a piece paper.
 The two adjoining ones were quite loose and ready to fall out at any moment.

-The witness was humourously examined by Mr. O'Donohue with reference to her commnnications with the spirit world and the Ballydine post-office at the Rath from which place she represented to the duped police constable that all her communications concerning his deceased friends were forwarded.
+The witness was humourously examined by Mr. O'Donohue with reference to her communications with the spirit world and the Ballydine post-office at the Rath from which place she represented to the duped police constable that all her communications concerning his deceased friends were forwarded.

 Complainant's husband a blind man who occupied a seat in the gallery loudly protested against the bench for allowing his consort to be badgered in such a manner about a by-gone transaction, and had to be removed from court.